UCB-Econ-148/sp23/resources/group_project/specs.md

 ---
 ## Timeline
-The project is due on TBD, and the peer review (for reproducibility) is due on TBD.
+The project is due on Apr.
+28th.

 ---
 ## Deliverables and Rubrics